This post may contain affiliate links. Please read our disclosure policy.

-Cooking with Thai flavors is actually a fairly recent discovery of mine, but I can’t seem to get enough.
+Despite all the ingredients we have in here, this Thai-inspired vegan coconut soup is actually really easy to make.
+Cooking with Thai flavors is a fairly recent discovery of mine, but I can’t seem to get enough.
 I’m often late to the party, but it’s better late than never!
-I especially love the creamy magic that coconut milk adds to dishes.

 Ever since I got my spiralizer last Christmas, I’ve been cooking up a storm with it.
 I hadn’t yet tried making a Thai soup with spiralized noodles, so here we are!
 Noodles in soup are wonderful in general, and you can feel good about having low-carb veggie “noodles”.

-This is the spiralizer I used to make this vegan Thai soup.
+In case you were wondering, this is the spiralizer I used to make this soup.

 Vegan Thai Lemongrass Coconut Curry Soup

 - 1 teaspoon fresh ginger grated

 - 3.5 cups vegetable broth or water (see note)

 - 3 heaping tablespoons Thai red curry paste